Saudi Arabia–United Kingdom relations: British reaction to Saudi-led Intervention in Yemen

 Labour Party leader, Jeremy Corbyn, claimed that the Prime Minister was not successful in signalling the UK government's disapproval of Saudi's role in Yemen war.
 He added, "She should confirm the UK government will immediately stop selling arms to his regime."

 Andrew Smith, of Campaign Against Arms Trade (CAAT), said that Jeremy Hunt and Boris Johnson "have played an utterly central and complicit role in arming and supporting the Saudi-led destruction of Yemen."
 Jeremy Hunt's Conservative leadership campaign was partly funded by Ken Costa, investment banker with close ties to Saudi Arabia's Crown Prince.

 Recent exchanges

 In May 2021, the foreign ministries of Saudi Arabia and the UK met in London and discussed global issues and bilateral relations, as well as the issue of Palestine.

 In October 2023, amid the Gaza war, British PM Rishi Sunak met with Crown Prince Mohammed bin Salman in Saudi Arabia.
 During the meeting, the Prime Minister encouraged bin Salman to leverage Saudi Arabia's leadership in the region to promote stability.

+In early December 2024, British PM Keir Starmer conducted a multi-day diplomatic visit to the Gulf, meeting with Crown Prince Mohammed bin Salman in Saudi Arabia.